rubenmoya/codeborative/README.md

 ## What is Codeborative?

 Do you have a personal project and want to share your knowledge?
-Are you learning a new technology and looking for mentorship?
-Codeborative is your place!
+Are you learning a new technology and looking for mentorship? **Codeborative** is your place!

-In Codeborative you can search for a mentor based on the technology you want to learn in exchange of helping him with his project, both of you win!
+In **Codeborative** you can **search for a mentor** based on the technology you want to learn.
+In exchange, you’ll **help him with his project**, both of you win!

-And in the other hand, if you want some help with your project and you're willing to teach your helper, this is your web!

 ## Technologies used

-The project is built with Ruby on Rails and a bunch of gems!
+The project is built with Ruby on Rails, using Haml and SCSS.
+For real-time notifications and message system I'm using Pusher.
+And WebRTC for video/audio calls.
+The authentication system is built with Devise and Omniauth.

 ## How to use

-First of all, clone the repository, then make a `bundle install`, after it's finished you have to run: `redis-server`, `./bin/cable`, `rails s`
+- Clone the repository
+- `bundle install`
+- `rails s`.